 Watercress has small round dark-green leaves on

-attached.
+roots attached.
 It is very peppery and nutty.
-Watercress

-pairs well with endive.
-It does best with citrus
+salads and also pairs well with endive.
+It does

 SALAD RECIPES > SALAD GREENS